benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("aoristic")`, `r pkg("kairos")` and `r github("ISAAKiel/aoristAAR")` provide functions for the aoristic analysis of archaeological data (takes into account the uncertainty of the exact moment that an event occurred when examining the overall incidence of events over time).
 - `r pkg("kairos")` provides functions for mean ceramic date estimation.
 - `r pkg("SPARTAAS")` and `r pkg("kairos")` provide methods for statistical pattern recognition, time range plotting and seriation plots of archaeological artefacts.
 - `r pkg("datplot")` converts date ranges into dating 'steps' to ease the visualization of changes in e.g. pottery consumption, style and other variables over time.

 - The `r github("davidcorton/archSeries")` package makes chronologies from information from multiple entities with varying chronological resolution and overlapping date ranges.
+- `r github("eratosthenes") provides a coherent foundation for archaeological chronology-building by incorporating, computationally, all relevant sources of information on uncertain archaeological or historical dates

 ### Artefact Analysis

 - `r pkg("tabula", priority = "core")` provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
 The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.
+-  `r pkg("lakhesis") provides an interactive platform and critical measures for seriating binary data matrices through the exploration, selection, and consensus of partially seriated sequences

 - `r github("zoometh/iconr")` for modeling prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
 - `r github("ISAAKiel/quantAAR")` contains tidy wrappers and useful utility function for common applications of exploratory statistics in archaeology.